JBtallgrass/Mission-to-Mars/README.md

 ## Mod 10 challenge
 ______________________________________________________
 ## Overview
-The assignment was to assist in creating a website for the client to meet a requirement to collect data on Mars.
+The assignment was to assist in creating a website for the client to meet a requirement to collect data regarding the planet Mars.
 _______________________________________________________
 ## Purpose
 This assignment was to become familiar with the capabilities of webscraping with Html/CSS by utlizing the following tools: